 However, if you are doing it too much, it can be dangerous to your productivity and personal growth.

-11. Could lucid dreaming be dangerous in a way that someone mistakenly thinks they are dreaming and start doing crazy things?
+11. Could lucid dreaming be dangerous in a way that someone can mix up the dream world and the real world?

 It is not really a potential risk.
 The thing is that lucid dreamers know that they are dreaming.